liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the healthy diet will provide all your essential nutrients
 1. pre-school children are capable of thinking in abstract terms
 1. he is a man of complete integrity
-1. please wipe your feet on the mat
 1. what is the ratio of teachers to students in this school
 1. accelerate the ageing process
 1. I am too stiff to dance